kerdokurs/ids_project/README.md

-# Project A8: Analysis of smart bike data in correspondence to weather and coronavirus data
+# Project A8: Analysis of smart bike data in correspondence to weather and coronavirus test data

 ## Team members